w3c/window-management/EXPLAINER.md

   // it is 'secondary').
 Useful for placing prominent vs peripheral windows. readonly attribute boolean isPrimary;  // e.g. true

-  // If this screen is an 'internal' display, built into the device, like a
+  // If this screen is an 'internal' screen, built into the device, like a
-  // laptop screen.
+  // laptop display.
 Useful for placing slideshows on external projectors and
-  // controls/notes on internal laptop screens.
-  readonly attribute boolean isInternal;  // e.g. false
+  // controls or notes on internal laptop screens. readonly attribute boolean isInternal;  // e.g. false

   // The ratio of this screen's resolution in physical pixels to its resolution